ChrisBall/Dub-Siren-Files/Dub Siren Manual.md

 #####1.
 DC Power Jack

    This dub siren uses an Arduino Due (http://www.arduino.cc/en/Main/ArduinoBoardDue) .
 The recommended input voltage is 7-12V.
 The dub siren will consume approx 65mA current at 12V.
+The latest version also includes a USB port where the Due can take a 5V supply.

 #####2.
 Delay Indicator LED